-The University follows professional trends in industry closely and develops focus areas that reflect the best professional standards in specific fields.
-Although students cannot earn a formal credential by completing a focus area, it can be a great way to shape their degree.
-Currently, UCW offers the following focus areas in the Business Communication degree:
+The University follows professional trends in industry closely and develops elective areas that reflect the best professional standards in specific fields.
+Although students cannot earn a formal credential by completing an optional elective area, it can be a great way to shape their degree.